ADULT PROGRAM FAQ's

 What type of training do the staff get?

-Our summer staff complete nine days of pre-camp orientation, which consists of hands-on training, and classroom based learning.
-Instructors consist of a medical staff, and recreation and camp professionals.
+Our Program Instructors consist of medical staff, and recreation and camp professionals.
 We ensure staff receive all the possible tools, skills and knowledge to be able to do their job to a high standard.
-Our counselors have previous experience in caring for either children and/or adults and ongoing support is provided by the Unit Leaders as necessary.

 What are your policies on background searches for staff working with adults with special needs?

 We complete Criminal Offenders Registry Information (CORI) and Sexual Offenders Registry Information (SORI) checks on all staff prior to the start of their contract.
 International and out of state staff are also required to complete background checks in their home state/country.
+We secure three references from all employees and volunteers.

 Grotonwood complies with 105 CMR 430.00: Minimum standards for recreational camps for children: State sanitary code chapter IV and is inspected by the Groton Board of Health and Fire Dept.